jetbrains-academy/Functional_Programming_Scala/Expressions over Statements/What is an Expression/task.md

 An expression can be viewed as a combination of values, variables, functions, and operators which are evaluated by the programming language's interpreter or compiler to produce another values.
 For example, `1+2`, `x*3` and `f(42)` are all expressions.
-Typically, an expression evaluates to a *value* which can further be used in further computations.
+Typically, an expression evaluates to a *value* which can be used in further computations.
 Expressions are also *composable*, which means that an expression can be nested in other expressions enabling complex computations.
-You can often recognize an expression by where it is used: they most often appear in if-conditions, as arguments to functions and in the right-hand side of assignments.
+You can often recognize an expression by the context it is used in: they most often appear in if-conditions, as arguments to functions and in the right-hand side of assignments.

 A statement's main purpose is to perform some specific *action*: declare a variable, run a loop, execute a conditional